microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/provisionedidentity.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The provisionedIdentity resource describes the identity associated witht the provisioning object summary event.
+The provisionedIdentity resource describes the identity associated with the provisioning object summary event.

 ## Properties